api-nft/mint-nft-api/README.md

 # Content

+* How to mint an simple NFT in less than 5 minutes ?
-* Need to create new NFT collections?
+* How to create an NFT collection ?
-* Need to mint and list an NFT?
+* How to mint an NFT ?
-* Need to get collection data and images?
-* Need to see which NFTs are related to spefic wallet?
-* Need to get transactions and listing related to NFT?
-* Need to see trade volumes and top collections?

 # Start